Doctors and dentists from overseas will either be entering:

 The Medical Training Initiative (MTI) scheme provides an entry route for overseas doctors wishing to train in the NHS before returning to their own country.
 The scheme enables suitably qualified overseas postgraduate medical specialists to undertake a fixed period of training in the UK.

 MTI can cover virtually any medical post, as long as it is designed to deliver training and education that will benefit the overseas-based appointee, and that they intend to return to their home country at the end.
 Find out more on our dedicated MTI page

 Other medical and dental posts

-.
-On 6 October 2019, all medical occupations with the occupation code 2211 were added to the shortage occupation list.
-You can find more details about the shortage occupation list on our dedicated page
+As of 6 October 2019, all medical occupations with the occupation code 2211 were added to the shortage occupation list and this remains to be the case.
+You can find more details about the shortage occupation list on our dedicated page.